By Madison Grimm

 For IPM programs to see success, there must be a strong relationship between the client and pest management provider.
-The strategy of the program should be based on technical knowledge and will be enhanced with strong client-provider communication.
+An effective program strategy is based on technical knowledge and is enhanced by strong client-provider communication.

 A common misconception of pest management professionals (PMPs) is that they simply check traps and kill bugs.
 While that is part of the process, there is much more involved.

 Steps in the IPM Process